-There’s a sadness to this show by the great British artist David Hockney.
-It feels like a long look backwards, with each room telling a story of ageing and facing the slow, creeping suffocation of time.
+There’s a sadness to this exhibition by the great British artist David Hockney (which originally opened in 2020 but closed after just 20 days due to the nationwide lockdown; this is the same show with a new series of portraits added).
+It feels like a long look backwards, with each room telling a story of ageing and the slow, creeping suffocation of time.

 Early works are shaky but bursting with excitement.
 The ‘feel’ of Hockney – the cool, distant quietness of his art – is there in self-portraits as a schoolboy from the 1950s, even if the ‘look’ isn’t.
 But by the 1970s he knows who he is.
 Sepia ink captures the tender heartache of his mother on the day of his father’s funeral.
 His friend the designer Celia Birtwell is ghostly and ethereal in pinks, blues and greens like she’s a spirit he can’t quite commune with, and the curator Gregory Evans is all gentle curves and throbbing sexual energy.